 The funding program is soliciting projects that pinpoint or unearth contemporary ways in which systemic racism operates and that propose practical and implementable solutions.
 Projects that use inclusive research models/methodologies and that center the voices of people marginalized and minoritized by systemic racism will be prioritized.
 The philosophical foundation of research in this space is "no research about us, without us."
-Some examples of such research models are critical approaches to participatory action research, activist research, and feminist research.
-These models can use quantitative and qualitative techniques that incorporate critical lens that challenge traditional approaches about who the subjects are, what questions should be asked, and/or the relevant categories of life that should be examined.
+Some examples of such research models are critical approaches to participatory action research, activist research, archival research, and feminist research.2 These models can use quantitative and qualitative techniques as well as a mixed-methods approach that incorporate critical lens that challenge traditional approaches about who the subjects are, what questions should be asked, and/or the relevant categories of life that should be examined.
 The research outcomes could include a range of things, for example, an evaluation study, policy solutions, plans for the restructuring of an organization, and revealing unidentified systemic/structural/processes that lead to intersecting forms of oppression.